Skip to main content

 1. Plugin installation – Env0 clones the public plugin repository and executes it as a Bash-based plugin.

-2. Overmind CLI install – The plugin downloads and installs the latest Overmind CLI into a writable directory on the PATH.
+2. Overmind CLI install – The plugin downloads and installs the latest Overmind CLI and GitHub CLI (for GitHub support) into a writable directory on the PATH.
+GitLab support uses curl which is typically available on most systems.

 3. Authentication – The api_key input is exported as OVERMIND_API_KEY so the CLI can authenticate.